Portugal Birding Tour: Birds, Wine & Culture

 The handsome Black-winged Kite is likely on this Portugal birding tour.

 From here we will slowly meander our way south through the country’s interior, observing how the habitat changes from lush river valleys to drier landscapes more like those of neighboring Spain.
 Along the way we will take in the beautiful town of Marvão before we reach the plains of the central regions of southern Portugal.
-It is this area that will hold some of Portugal’s real special species, with Spanish Imperial Eagle, Great Bustard, Iberian Magpie, and Black-bellied Sandgrouse all possible in this region, along with a whole host of other plains species.
+It is this area that will hold some of Portugal’s really special species, with Spanish Imperial Eagle, Great Bustard, Iberian Magpie, and Black-bellied Sandgrouse all possible in this region, along with a whole host of other plains species.

 We will then continue south to the Algarve, a beautiful coastline and famous among birders and non-birders alike.
 Here we will enjoy yet more wine tasting and cultural highlights and the birding will also be exciting, with large numbers of wintering shorebirds (waders) and other migrants present at a variety of different locations.
-We will also visit Portugal’s extreme southern corner and look across the vast Atlantic Ocean to see what might be passing Cape St Vincent, with highlights like Pomarine Jaeger and Cory’s Shearwater both possible.
+We will also visit Portugal’s extreme southern corner and look across the vast Atlantic Ocean to see what might be passing Cape St Vincent, with highlights like Great Shearwater and Cory’s Shearwater both possible.

 Finally, we will head north to the beautiful city of Lisbon.
 Here we visit the superb Tagus Estuary, a vitally important area for birds in Western Europe.
 Highlights here include Little Bustard, Savi’s Warbler, Calandra Lark, Black-winged Kite, and Bonelli’s Eagle, plus tens of thousands of shorebirds (waders) and wildfowl which spend the winter in the estuary.
 We will also have time to enjoy some of Lisbon’s cultural aspects before our tour concludes.